JonasDeSchouwer/Expressiveness-of-LGNNs/README.md

 ## Introduction

-Welcome to this project, where I researched the expressiveness of Line Graph Neural Networks!
+Welcome to this project, in which I researched the expressiveness of Line Graph Neural Networks!
 Please find the project report [here](report.pdf).
 With the code in this repository, I obtained the results of the experiment at the end of the report.